Education and Therapeutics Working Together

 Our Educational approach and curriculum is student-paced and based on an individualized learning plan, designed around each child’s unique potential, capabilities and interests.
 Each child has the time and latitude to study each subject according to their skills and abilities, with individualized support from teaching staff.
 As an example, some students may be “behind schedule”, and take up to a year to complete one course (if they need extra time), but then rapidly accelerate; or another child may on occasion complete two years in one.
 As students progress, plans are adjusted to reflect personal growth.
 Emphasis is on each child’s strengths (with sensitivity to their particular challenges) and increasing capacity for attentional focus, emotional balance, and self understanding.

 At Whytecliff, we encourage students to articulate their passions, while we leverage their interests to fit curriculum content.
 This is particularly important for students who have had negative experiences in school and are turned off traditional learning.
 When students’ curiosity is activated, teaching and learning flow naturally and become fun!
 Fun environments increase children’s permeability, opening them up to trying new things and making new connections.
 As educators, our role is to tap into this natural drive and help direct it towards healthy and positive paths.

-Whytecliff has a relationship with (and offers programming with) Arts Umbrella, Outward Bound, Sarah McLachlan School of Music, and other organizations.
+Whytecliff has a relationship with (and offers programming with) Arts Umbrella, Sarah McLachlan School of Music, and other community organizations.
 Students may participate in a music program, hockey program, an array of community activities, as well as occasional overnight activities.